7 Hard Core Tips for the Christian Soul (when you're spread too thin)

 Years later my mom died (at age 49) and my brother was in a freak accident and was in a vegetative state.
 It was so unbelievably stressful on so many levels.
 During this time I was also in graduate school and worked full time.

 1. There is a temperament type called Supine.
 The Supine type bends toward the idea that others are more important then they are.
 They also want to help people (which is a good thing!).
 Without the right balance, you can end up like Rose and me.

 2. Sometimes life experiences have taught people that they are unimportant, but they must take care of others because that is all they are good for.

 3. A person could also be a blend of Supine temperament and life experiences that shapes their view of self.

 Taking care of self involves saying "no" to many things.
 It is much harder than it seems for so many.
 It was for Rose.
 She felt guilty if she said no and felt it was her duty to care for others.
-She felt she had to sacrifice herself because others were more important than she.
+She felt she had to sacrifice herself because others were more important than her.

-Rose needed to learn that self care was for her.
-A part of this was learning to have boundaries and to say "no." She had to get over people pleasing and start honoring herself.
+Rose needed to learn that self-care was for her.
+A part of this was learning to have boundaries and to say "no." She had to get over people-pleasing and start honoring herself.

 Wait!
 Doesn't the Bible tell us to treat others better than ourselves?
 You bet (1 Corinthians 10:24).
-But Jesus also models that self care is essential to sustain life.
+But Jesus also models that self-care is essential to sustain life.
 Look how many times He retreated away to be with God.
 He took the time to get filled up (from God) so He could give out.

 How did Rose learn to do this?
 Let's take a look.